 Morton Machine Works was founded in 1939 by Arch Morton and his wife Margaret in Ferndale, Michigan.
 After quitting school at the age of 13, Arch Morton began working as an apprentice in a local machine shop in St. Catherine’s, Ontario.
 After their marriage, Arch and Margaret moved to several cities where he continued to work as a machinist and shop hand.
 These cities included Warren OH, Salem OH, Elwood City PA, and Meadville, PA …all before finally settling in Ferndale, Michigan.

 Early in 1939, Arch and Margaret were approached by a neighbor, Glen Wright, who was part owner of Pratt-Wright Screw Product Company.
 He urged them to open a machine shop of their own and he promised to give them work from his company to help them get started.
-So, Arch quit his job as a machinist and he and Margaret decided to open up a small machine shop.
-They had no assets to fund the new venture, but they were able to borrow $648 from a local bank to buy second hand equipment that included a lathe, mill, drill press, shaper, and metal saw.
+So, Arch quit his job as a machinist and he and Margaret opened up a small machine shop.
+They had no assets to fund the new venture, but they were able to borrow $648. from a local bank to buy second hand equipment that included a lathe, mill, drill press, shaper, and metal saw.
 The machines were moved into the garage and basement of their home in Ferndale, MI and the business began under the name “A. Morton.”
 That first year of operation the new venture saw sales of $5,076.
 The company was located in their home until 1942 when a new building was erected three blocks away and the business became known as Morton Machine Works.

 In 1955 Arch and Margaret Morton sold the business to Brubaker Tool Corporation.
 Morton Machine Works was then relocated to central Pennsylvania and added to the existing cutting tool facility that Brubaker operated in Millersburg, PA.